hematthi/SysSimPyMMEN/README.md

 # SysSimPyMMEN

-Inferring the Minimum Mass Extrasolar Nebula (MMEN) from SysSim Clustered Planetary System Models
+Inferring the minimum-mass extrasolar nebula (MMEN) from the SysSim models.

-Currently under construction!
-Documentation and installation instructions coming soon...
+For installation instructions, tutorials, and detailed documentation, [read the documentation](https://syssimpymmen.readthedocs.io/).